codergvbrownsville/codergvb/user/pages/05.hackathon/default.md

 <p style="text-align: center; font-size: 120%">
 <a href="/user/pages/05.hackathon/pdfs/2018-RGV-Hackathon-Sponsor.pdf" download>Sponsorship Information</a>
 </p>

+#General Instructions:
+You will partner with a team to create an app, tool, data set, file, or other technology-related project over the next 30 hours.
+At the end of the working time, you and your team will present your project to the judges and other participants.
+The judges will score the projects, and the audience at the presentation will vote on the "Audience Favorite" award.
+Judges will award "Best Overall", "Runner-up", and "Audience Favorite" to winning teams.

+#Prizes:
++ ####**Best Overall - $400**
++ ####**Runner-up - $200**
++ ####**Audience Favorite - $200**

 #Suggested Challenges:
 *Note:* These are only _Suggested Challenges_.
 We encourage you to consider the vast quantity of publicly available data in the Rio Grande Valley and projects where you may have local expertise.
 There is no need to use a challenge from this list.